-23. Culture Shock - Arriving
+24. Culture Shock - Arriving

 Some good ways to successfully minimize and overcome culture shock are to read about the place where you will be staying and the things you will be doing, also, if possible, speak with someone already living in the new environment.
+It's always a good idea to get into contact with your host family before leaving your home country, so they can give you a first impression of what to expect in New Zealand.